openPMD/openPMD-standard/EXT_BeamPhysics.md

   - Position Transformation: Position_global = W_matrix * Position_lattice + R_frame
   - Momentum transformation: Momentum_global = W_matrix * Momentum_lattice

+- `referenceEnergy`
+  - Type: Optional *(float)* attribute.
+  - Description: Specifies the reference energy from which the `energy` is measured with respect to.

+- `referenceTotalMomentum`
+  - Type: Optional *(float)* attribute
+  - Description: Specifies the reference total momentum from which the total momentum is measured with respect to.

+- `totalCharge`
+  - Type: Optional *(float)* attribute.
+  - Description: The total charge of all the particles.

 Particle Record Dataset Attributes
 -----------------------------